commercialhaskell/stack/doc/yaml_configuration.md

 be the absolute path to the GHC binary that was installed.
 Otherwise Stack will ignore the script and possibly fall back to its own installation procedure.

-The script is not run when `system-ghc: true`.
+When `system-ghc: true`, the script is not run.
+That is because the two mechanisms reflect distinct concepts, namely:

+* `system-ghc: true` causes Stack to search the PATH for a version of GHC; and

+* `hooks/ghc-install.sh` causes Stack to execute a script that is intended to send to standard output a path to a version of GHC.
+The path in question may or may not be in the PATH.
+The script may also do other things, including installation.

-When `install-ghc: false`, the script is still run, which allows you to ensure that only your script will install GHC and Stack won't default to its own installation logic, even when the script fails.
+When `install-ghc: false`, the script is still run.
+That allows you to ensure that only your script will install GHC and Stack won't default to its own installation logic, even when the script fails.